rlavid/ravkav/README.md

 #### The package provides the following features

-- Automatically convert code/files + dependencies (environment, packages configuration, data/files)<br> into nuclio function spec or archive
+- Automatically convert code/files and their dependencies (environment, packages configuration, data/files)<br> into a nuclio function spec or archive.
-- Automatically build and deploy nuclio functions (code, spec, or archive) onto a cluster
+- Automatically build and deploy nuclio functions (code, spec, or archive) onto a cluster.
-- Provide native integration into [Jupyter](https://jupyter.org/) IDE (Menu and %magic commands)
+- Provide native integration into [Jupyter](https://jupyter.org/) IDE (Menu and %magic commands).
-- Handle function and spec versioning and archiving against an external object storage (s3, http/s, git or iguazio)
+- Handle function and spec versioning and archiving against an external object storage (s3, HTTP/s, Git or Iguazio).

 #### What is nuclio?